ColinKennedy/nvim-best-practices-plugin-template/README.md

 :PluginTemplate hello-world say phrase "Hello, World!" --repeat=2 --style=lowercase

-" An example of a flag this repeatable and 3 flags, -a, -b, -c, as one dash :PluginTemplate hello-world arbitrary-thing -vvv -abc -f
+" An example of a flag this repeatable and 3 flags, -a, -b, -c, as one dash :PluginTemplate arbitrary-thing -vvv -abc -f

 " Separate commands with completely separate, flexible APIs :PluginTemplate goodnight-moon count-sheep 42